willadam/website/foss4guk2016/index.md

 ### Registration

-Reduced price tickets are now available, visit [Eventbrite](http://foss4guk.eventbrite.co.uk/) to buy your ticket!
+We've sold out of day 1 and day 2 tickets, but have limited party, codesprint and hack tickets left.
+Visit [Eventbrite](http://foss4guk.eventbrite.co.uk/) if you'd like to buy a ticket.

 ### Accommodation and Party